Sterling recovers as bargain hunters return

-The pound is still above its mid-March lows, but analysts said its correlation to equities and other riskier assets make it a risky bet.
-It was last up 0.6% against the dollar at $1.2373 and 0.4% versus the euro at 87.89 pence .
+The pound is still above its mid-March lows, but analysts said its correlation to equities and other riskier assets make it a risky bet itself.
+It was last up 0.3% against the dollar at $1.2336 and 0.6% versus the euro at 87.77 pence .
 "I think it's more of a little bit of a relief rally," said Jeremy Stretch, head of G10 FX strategy at CIBS Capital Markets.
 A move higher in equity futures this morning was "also seen as a little bit of a catalyst for a small sterling bounce", he said.

-The pound got some help on Wednesday from a report showing Britain's inflation rate dropped in March, when oil prices tumbled and the coronavirus crisis escalated, but was in line with expectations.
+The pound got some help on Wednesday from a report showing Britain's inflation rate dropped in March, as oil prices fell and the coronavirus crisis escalated, but was in line with expectations.
 The pound had fallen the day before to $1.2248, a 13-day low.
 A month before that, it went to as low at $1.1413, its weakest in decades.

-A British military plane carrying medical protective equipment from Turkey landed in the Britain early on Wednesday.
-The government has been criticized for not being well equipped in fighting the novel coronavirus, advising medical staff to reuse personal protective equipment (PPE).
+A British military plane carrying medical protective equipment from Turkey landed in Britain early on Wednesday.
+The government has been criticised for not being well equipped to fight the novel coronavirus, advising medical staff to reuse personal protective equipment (PPE).
 Comments by the top official at the foreign ministry, who said on Tuesday that Britain made a political decision not to participate in a European scheme to buy ventilators and other equipment, also caused controversy.

-Asked about McDonald's comment, health minister Matt Hancock denied there had been a political decision.
-A total of 17,337 people who tested positive for coronavirus have died in hospitals in Britain, an increase of 828 on the figure published 24 hours earlier, health ministry data showed on Tuesday.
+Asked about the comment, health minister Matt Hancock denied there had been a political decision.
+The number of people who have died in hospitals in the United Kingdom after testing positive for the coronavirus has risen to 18,100, the health ministry said on Wednesday, an increase of 763 on the figures published 24 hours earlier.

 "I think sterling will drift back lower as the data proves troublesome through the rest of the week, and also markets continue to focus on the return of politics and political risk into the UK," Stretch added.